 Amsterdam doesn’t do Christmas well.
 But it does have the annual Amsterdam Light Festival — a fantastic winter event that combines light, art and — of course — water.

-Now in its fifth year, the Amsterdam Light Festival has quickly become a very popular attraction.
-Last winter it drew 850.000 visitors — 100.000 more than in the year before.
+Now in its sixth year, the Amsterdam Light Festival has become a very popular attraction.
+Last winter it drew 900.000 visitors — 50.000 more than in the year before.

-Advance ticket sales promise another record for the 2016-2017 version.
+Advance ticket sales promise another record for the 2017-2018 edition.

 Amsterdam is the City of Bikes — the Bicycle Capital of the World.
 Tourists marvel at the number of bikes they see, and the way people use them.

 Bicycles have in fact become one of Amsterdam’s tourist attractions.
 There is at least one bike for every one of the 837,000 Amsterdammers.

 Currently, 68% of traffic to and from work or school is by bike, and bikes account for 36 percent of all traffic movements in Amsterdam.

 Founded sometime in the 14th century for the Beguines, members of a lay Catholic sisterhood, the Begijnhof is one of Amsterdam’s oldest inner courtyards — and one of the city’s best known landmarks.

 Even taking into account the effects of mass tourism, the Begijnhof remains for the most part a haven of peace and tranquility in the busy center of medieval Amsterdam.

 Effective immediately, beer bikes — Moron Movers, as many locals refer to them — have been banned from the center of Amsterdam.